 Histone deacetylase (HDAC) enzyme is responsible for deacetylation.
-More than 20 HATs are identified to date.
-HATs and HDACs enzymes control modification process by addition or deletion of –COCH3 group. if the mechanism is imbalanced it will result in epigenetic alteration.
+More than 20 HATs are identified till date.
+HATs and HDACs enzymes control modification process by addition or deletion of –COCH3 group to the histon. if the mechanism is imbalanced it will result in epigenetic alteration.

-Processes of apoptosis, DNA replication, DNA repair, cell cycle and transcription are highly regulated by acetylation of histone, so change in the acetylation pattern of histone will influence any of the process listed above and it results in altered gene expression.
+Processes of apoptosis, DNA replication, DNA repair, cell cycle and transcription are highly regulated by acetylation of histone, so change in the acetylation pattern of histone will influence any of the process listed above and it will result in altered gene expression.

 Histone methyltransferase (HMT) enzyme regulates histone methylation by the addition or deletion of a methyl group.

 Alteration in methylation pattern of histone which is bounded with a specific gene will activate or deactivate that particular gene.
 Modification at that site will change the gene expression of the DNA sequence associated with histone.

 Different types of HMTs have specific activity on different sites of the histone.
 Methylation in histone H3 at 2nd position of amino acid arginine and 4th, 9th, 27th position of amino acid lysine, are the most common type of modifications.
 It is involved in transcription, cell proliferation and differentiation.
 Imbalance in histone methylation causes oncogenic activity.

 Phosphorylase enzyme regulates the process of modification through histone phosphorylation.
 It is induced by the response of DNA damage.
 Diverse DNA damage responds during cell division leads to activate histone phosphorylation.